gunrock/docsify/docs/hive_phase2/hive_geolocation_phase2.md

 # Geolocation

+From Phase 1. report:
-Infers user locations using the location (latitude, longitude) of friends through spatial label propagation.
+> Infers user locations using the location (latitude, longitude) of friends through spatial label propagation.
 Given a graph `G`, geolocation examines each vertex `v`'s neighbors and computes the spatial median of the neighbors' location list.
 The output is a list of predicted locations for all vertices with unknown locations.

 ## Summary of Results